Cookies on the SIM Sherpa website

 You can also switch your plan up or down every month on Sky.
 If you switch to a bigger plan it will change right away, while you’ll have to wait until your next bill date to switch to a smaller plan.

-Sky also won’t increase the cost of your plan as long as you stay on it.
-That also applies to their 36-month phone contracts, which is generous of them.
+Sky also promise not to up the cost of your deal while you’re on your contract.
+That applies to their longer 36-month phone contracts, which is really generous.

 Overall, Sky offer a bit of added flexibility with your plan which just makes things a lot easier to manage.